JavaScript charts | How to use

 1. Easy.
 We begin with the header of course.

-There is only one Javascript file to be included, it contains the main code and canvas functions compatible with Internet Explorer 6, 7 and 8.
+There is only one Javascript file to be included, it contains the main code and canvas functions compatible with Internet Explorer.

 <script type="text/javascript" src="jscharts.js"></script>